 Switching to digital impressions brings immediate benefits to your practice and your patients.
 The most noticeable advantage is patient comfort; no more goopy, unpleasant impression trays.
 This clean and gentle process is much faster, reducing chair time.
 For your practice, the precision is a game-changer.
 Digital scans create highly accurate models, which means your crown and bridge restorations fit better from the start, minimizing adjustments.
 This improved accuracy and efficiency make digital impressions a smart choice for any modern dental practice.

-How Digital Scanning Works
+How Does Digital Scanning Actually Work?

 The process of taking a digital impression is straightforward.
 Using a special 3D digital scanner, you simply move the wand around the patient’s mouth to create a detailed model of their teeth and oral structures.
 This impressionless technique completely eliminates the need for traditional trays and putty.
 The technology captures everything with incredible precision, allowing you to plan treatments more effectively.
 Once the scan is complete, you can instantly send the digital file to your lab partner.
 If you’re ready to go digital, the workflow is designed to be seamless and efficient.